 Prospective students, applicants, and new matriculants should contact their Lawrence Admissions counselor for more information regarding the Summer Institute.
-They may also contact Prof. Claire Kervin, Director of the Freshman Academic Institute. (email@example.com)
+They may also contact Amy Nottingham-Martin, Director of the Summer Institute (firstname.lastname@example.org).

 Can international students participate in the Summer Institute?

 Yes!
 International students are also invited to participate in the Summer Institute alongside their American peers.
 The only distinction is that international students may be enrolled a specific seminar section aimed at multilingual learners, with help to support students transitioning into English-speaking courses.There may also be additional costs for insurance for International students as well.

 How do I share my interest in Summer Institute?